Table of Contents

 2. What salary do you need to live in Bristol?

-3. What is the Cost of food in Bristol?
+3. What is the Cost of Food in Bristol?

-Ans: Food prices can also vary depending on whether you dine out or cook your meals at home.
+Food prices can also vary depending on whether you dine out or cook your meals at home.
 The monthly cost of food may range between £200- £290 in Bristol.

 4. Is Bristol expensive to rent?